Random Regularity of the Vlasov-Poisson System with Random Initial Inputs in the Quasineutral Regime: Model

 \section{Model}

 In this section, we introduce the model we focus on in this work.

-First we present the Vlasov-Poisson model with initial uncertainty in the normal regime.
+First we present the the Vlasov-Poisson model with initial uncertainty in the normal regime.
 A random variable $z$, which is in a random space $I_{z} $ with probability density function $\pi(z)$, is introduced to model the uncertainty.
 The initial input $f_{0}$ is $z$-dependent.
 Namely, $f_{0}=f_{0}(x,v,z)$.
 For the one-dimensional Vlasov-Poisson system, we also restrict $z$ to be one-dimensional, while in higher-dimensional cases, we do not restrict the dimension of $z$.
-Now, the system in the two-dimensional ($d=2$) and three-dimensional ($d=3$) cases reads:
+Now, the $d$-dimensional Vlasov-Poisson system reads:

 Then consider the quasineutral regime.
 The Debye length $\lambda _{D} $ is defined by